On S-Finite Measures and Kernels: Disintegration

-The typical case considered is the case where $\phi=\fst:X_1\times X_2\to X_1$, $Z=1$, $\nu=\fst_*\mu$ and $\mu$ is a probability measure and $X_1,X_2$ are standard Borel spaces.
+The typical case considered is where $\phi=\fst:X_1\times X_2\to X_1$, $Z=1$, $\nu=\fst_*\mu$, $\mu$ is a probability measure, and $X_1,X_2$ are standard Borel spaces.
 In this situation, the classical disintegration theorem tells us that a disintegration $k$ always exists and may be chosen to be a probability kernel.
-Here, we consider the more general case because we shall we interested in compositionally transforming probabilistic programs through disintegration as discussed in \citep{shan2017exact}, which forces us to consider disintegrations of kernels (representing open programs) and programs that are not necessarily normalised (as subprograms might in general be s-finite).
+Here, we consider the more general case, since we shall be interested in compositionally transforming probabilistic programs through disintegration as discussed in \citep{shan2017exact}, which forces us to consider disintegrations of kernels (representing open programs) and programs that are not necessarily normalised (as subprograms might, in general, be s-finite).

 To understand the relevance of disintegration to Bayesian inference, consider that a statistical model is generally specified as a \emph{joint} probability measure $\mu$ on a product space $X\times \Theta$, where $\Theta$ represents the space of unobserved (latent) \emph{parameters} of the model and $X$ represents the space of the observed \emph{data}.
-In many cases, $\mu$ is specified as $\mu_1\otimes \mu_2$, where $\mu_1$ is a probability (or $\sigma$-finite, in the case of an improper prior) measure on $\Theta$ usually referred to as the \emph{prior distribution} and $\mu_2:\Theta\leadsto X$ is a probability kernel usually referred to as the \emph{likelihood}.
+In many cases, $\mu$ is specified as the pushforward of $\mu_1\otimes \mu_2$ along the coordinate-swap map $\Theta\times X\to X\times\Theta$, where $\mu_1$ is a probability (or $\sigma$-finite, in the case of an improper prior) measure on $\Theta$, usually referred to as the \emph{prior distribution}, and $\mu_2:\Theta\leadsto X$ is a probability kernel, usually referred to as the \emph{likelihood}.
 (Such a splitting of a joint distribution into a prior and a likelihood always exists by the disintegration theorem, but is far from unique.
 Ultimately, the joint distribution is what matters for most purposes.)
 This lets us define the \emph{model evidence} (also called the marginal likelihood, intuitively representing the probability that the joint model assigns to different observations) $\nu:=\fst_*\mu$, which is a probability measure on the data space $X$.
 The classical disintegration theorem now tells us that there is a disintegration $x\mapsto \mu(-\mid\fst=x)$ in the form of a kernel $X\leadsto \Theta$ of $\mu$ with respect to $\fst$ and $\nu$.
 We call this probability kernel a \emph{posterior distribution}.
 Note that its defining property is that

-This result (or one of its close cousins) is often referred to as \emph{Bayes' theorem}
+This result (or one of its close cousins) is often referred to as \emph{Bayes' theorem}.